wilfredinni/python-cheatsheet/docs/cheatsheet/oop-basics.md

 ---
 title: OOP Basics In python - Python Cheatsheet
 description: Object-Oriented Programming (OOP) is a programming paradigm that revolves around the concept of objects, which are instances of classes.
 OOP principles are fundamental concepts that guide the design and development of software in an object-oriented way.
 In Python, OOP is supported by the use of classes and objects.
-Here are some of the basic OOP principles in Python:
+Here are some of the basic OOP principles in Python.
 ---

 <base-title :title="frontmatter.title" :description="frontmatter.description">
 OOP Basics In python
 </base-title>

-## Basics
+## Encapsulation

-### 1. Encapsulation:
 Encapsulation is the process of hiding the implementation details of an object from the outside world.
 This is achieved by making use of access modifiers such as public, private, and protected.
 In Python, there are no explicit access modifiers, but you can achieve encapsulation by using underscore prefixes to denote private or protected attributes.

 ```python
 class MyClass: